This article will teach you the SDSU acceptance rate and admission requirements.

 Try to get as many A’s as possible in high school.
 The CSU system does not recognize OOS Honors, and only AP or IB courses will get extra weighting.

-For some majors, your grades or GPA in some courses are considered for admission.
+Your grades or GPA in some courses are considered for admission to some majors.
 For example, STEM majors consider your GPA in math and science courses.
 All STEM majors require a high GPA.

 Regarding GPA requirements for transfer students, each major has its minimum GPA.
 For example, aerospace engineering needs 2.70, while biology requires 2.80.